pdet/ProgressiveIndexing/README.md

 # Progressive Indexing
-This project is a stand alone implementation of all the experiments presented in the * Progressive Index : Indexing Without Prejudice * paper.
+This project is a stand-alone implementation of all the experiments presented in the **Progressive Index: Indexing Without Prejudice** paper.

 # Requirements
 [CMake](https://cmake.org) to be installed and a `C++11` compliant compiler.
 Python 2.7 is necessary to run all the setup scripts.
-RScript is used for plots
+R ("dplyr", "ggplot2", "ggthemes", "ggrepel", "data.table", "RColorBrewer") is used to plot the results to the figures referenced in the paper.

 ## Available Indexing Algorithms
 * [Standard Cracking](https://stratos.seas.harvard.edu/files/IKM_CIDR07.pdf)